cmhughes/latexindent.pl/documentation/sec-demonstration.rst

 As you look at :numref:`lst:filecontentsbefore` –
 :numref:`lst:pstricksafter`, remember that ``latexindent.pl`` is just
 following its rules, and there is nothing particular about these code snippets.
-All of the rules can be modified so that you can personalize your indentation scheme.
+All of the rules can be modified so that you can personalise your indentation scheme.

 In each of the samples given in :numref:`lst:filecontentsbefore` –